grafana/loki/docs/getting-started/logcli.md

                          Include labels given the provided key during output.
       --labels-length=0  Set a fixed padding to labels -t, --tail             Tail the logs
       --delay-for=0      Delay in tailing by number of seconds to accumulate logs for re-ordering

 Args:
   <query>  eg '{foo="bar",baz=~".*blip"} |~ ".*error.*"'

 $ logcli help instant-query
 usage: logcli instant-query [<flags>] <query>

 Run an instant LogQL query.

-This query type can only be used for metrics queries, where the query is evaluated for a single point in time.
-This is equivalent to the Grafana explore "table" view; if you want data that is used to build the Grafana graph, you should use query instead.
+The "instant-query" command is useful for evaluating a metric query for a single point in time.
+This is equivalent to the Grafana Explore table view; if you want a metrics query that is used to build a Grafana graph, you should use the "query" command instead.

+This command does not produce useful output when querying for log lines; you should always use the "query" command when you are running log queries.

 Flags:
       --help             Show context-sensitive help (also try --help-long and --help-man).
       --version          Show application version.
   -q, --quiet            suppress query metadata
       --stats            show query statistics
-  -o, --output=default   specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
+  -o, --output=default   specify output mode [default, raw, jsonl]. raw
+                         suppresses log labels and timestamp.
-  -z, --timezone=Local   Specify the timezone to use when formatting output timestamps [Local, UTC]
+  -z, --timezone=Local   Specify the timezone to use when formatting output
+                         timestamps [Local, UTC]
       --addr="http://localhost:3100"
                          Server address.
 Can also be set using LOKI_ADDR env var.
       --username=""      Username for HTTP basic auth.
 Can also be set using LOKI_USERNAME env var.
       --password=""      Password for HTTP basic auth.
 Can also be set using LOKI_PASSWORD env var.
       --ca-cert=""       Path to the server Certificate Authority.
 Can also be set using LOKI_CA_CERT_PATH env var.
       --tls-skip-verify  Server certificate TLS skip verify.
       --cert=""          Path to the client certificate.
 Can also be set using LOKI_CLIENT_CERT_PATH env var.
       --key=""           Path to the client certificate key.
 Can also be set using LOKI_CLIENT_KEY_PATH env var.
       --org-id=ORG-ID    org ID header to be substituted for auth --limit=30         Limit on number of entries to print.
       --now=NOW          Time at which to execute the instant query.